Paroxysmisch/genome-assembly/dissertation/main.typ

 This success extends to the test set where all three models see a significant uplift to the inverse precision and inverse F1 score, with negligible impact on other metrics such as accuracy.
 For example, with @symgatedgcn, ultra-long read data helps to improve inverse precision from $41.2%$ to $52.3%$, and the inverse F1 score from $52.5%$ to $60.4%$.
 The complete suite of data can be found @app:chr-19-ul-granola-test, which shows equivalent performance improvements for GAT+Edge and SymGAT+Edge.
 This is unequivocal evidence that all tested @gnn:pl are successfully able to leverage ultra-long data to improve erroneous edge detection in overlap graphs.

 Moreover, ultra-long data aids in improving assembly quality.
 Taking the @symgatedgcn model as an example again, @tab:symgatedgcn_assembly shows that ultra-long data helps cover an increased genome fraction of the reference assembly from an average of $92.7%$ to $93.6%$.
-Although this may seem like a small improvement, this holds significant value for achieving @t2t assemblies, as it is precisely these small, complex regions of the genome that were previously omitted from assemblies, leading to gaps and fragmentation.
+The maximum coverage achieved with ultra-long reads was $95.1%$, compared to $93.9%$ without.
+Although these results may seem like trivial improvements, they hold significant value for achieving @t2t assemblies, as it is precisely these small, complex regions of the genome that were previously omitted from assemblies, leading to gaps and fragmentation.

 Furthermore, this greater coverage is accomplished without any significant detrimental impact on assembly quality. @symgatedgcn's assembly with ultra-long data achieves a similar mismatch and indel rate, with only a slight reduction in the length of the longest contig and NG50.
 In fact, the total number of contigs decreases, which is an indicator of a less fragmented assembly.
 We observe similar benefits to assembly quality from ultra-long reads with GAT+Edge and SymGAT+Edge models too (@app:chr-19-ul-granola-assembly).

+== Performance impact of GRANOLA
+@granola fails to provide any consequential performance improvement on any of the @gnn layers tested.
+For example, from @tab:symgatedgcn_test, we find that the addition of @granola is slightly detrimental to overall model performance on the chromosome 9 test set, with a lower inverse F1 Score, and significantly lower inverse recall in comparison to @symgatedgcn with ultra-long data.
+This is unexpected as @granola, on the surface, seems beneficial for this problem due to three reasons.

+Firstly, we postulated that  graph adaptability would be beneficial when testing on overlap graphs from different chromosomes as the distribution of graph artifacts, and overall graph size changes.

+Moreover, @granola uses maximally expressive @gnn layers to adapt the normalization parameters to the graph, and model expressivity seems crucial for this task, as discussed earlier in @sec:performance_alt_gnn_layers.

+Lastly, all models not utilizing @granola utilize InstanceNorm @instancenorm, which the @granola authors show can limit model capacity, for example by preventing the model from computing critical features such as node degrees @granola-paper.
+Judging from the results we observed, the model capacity limitation from the use of InstanceNorm is not a practical concern, and the adaptability afforded by @granola likely induces over-fitting, as it performed more on-par with the baseline during training.

+@tab:symgatedgcn_assembly shows that @granola's disappointing performance is also reflected in the quality of the final assembly produced, where the increased genome coverage achieved by integration of long-reads is erased.
+This perhaps also signals that @granola is not as well suited to integrating long-read information.
+Additional data regarding @granola's performance on the other architectures can be found in @app:chr-19-ul-granola-assembly.

+== Mamba's potential for richer feature extraction

 // #place(top + center)[#figure(table(
 //   columns: (auto, 1fr, 1fr, 1fr),